Canonical systems and their limits on stable curves: Introduction

 Its kernel may be identified with the differentials on the complementary subcurve to $C$, which has genus $g-r+1$.
 Therefore $\rho$ has rank $r-1$, hence is surjective, so $\omega_X$ has no base points on $C$.
-Therefore $\omega_X$ is free. \end{proof} A smooth rational inseparable component of a nodal curve $X$ is called a a \emph{spine} of $X$ and $X$ is said to be a \emph{comb} if it has a spine. \begin{cor} The base locus of the canonical system on a semistable curve is the union of the spines and the separating nodes. \end{cor} \begin{proof} To begin with, it is elementary from Riemann-Roch that the base locus contains the spines and the separating nodes.
+Therefore $\omega_X$ is free. \end{proof} A smooth rational inseparable component of a nodal curve $X$ is called a a \emph{separating line} of $X$ (see \cite{abel-gor}, Definition 4.7) and $X$ is said to be a \emph{comb} if it has a separating line.
+The following result is due to Catanese (\cite{catanese-gorenstein}, Thm.
+D), who uses a different terminology. \begin{cor}[Catanese] The base locus of the canonical system on a semistable curve is the union of the separating lines and the separating nodes. \end{cor} \begin{proof} To begin with, it is elementary from Riemann-Roch that the base locus contains the separating lines and the separating nodes.
 For the converse, we use induction on the number of irreducible components of the curve $X$, assumed connected and of genus $>0$.
-If $X$ has a spine, we can conclude easily by applying induction to the remaining inseparable components.
+If $X$ has a separating line, we can conclude easily by applying induction to the remaining inseparable components.
 Else, let $Y$ be an inseparable component that constitutes an end vertex of the separation tree of $X$.
-Then $X=Y\cup_pZ$ with $Z$ connected spineless and semistable, and $H^0(\omega_Y)=H^0(\omega_Y(p))$ again by Riemann-Roch.
+Then $X=Y\cup_pZ$ with $Z$ connected and semistable and without separating lines, and $H^0(\omega_Y)=H^0(\omega_Y(p))$ again by Riemann-Roch.
 By Lemma \ref{insep-is-free}, the base locus of $\omega_X$ on $Y$ is exactly $p$.
 As $H^0(\omega_X)=H^0(\omega_Y)\oplus H^0(\omega_Z)$, the proof is completed by applying induction to $Z$. \end{proof}

-A pair of smooth points on a nodal curve is said to be \emph{separated} if they lie on different inseparable components. \begin{cor}\lbl{separated-are-indep} A separated pair of smooth points, not on spines of a connected stable curve, impose independent conditions on the canonical system.\end{cor}
+A pair of smooth points on a nodal curve is said to be \emph{separated} if they lie on different inseparable components. \begin{cor}\lbl{separated-are-indep} A separated pair of smooth points, not on any separating lines, of a connected stable curve, impose independent conditions on the canonical system.\end{cor}